ammar-ahmed22/lcgo/Easy - 1. Two Sum/docs.md

 **Follow-up:** Can you come up with an algorithm that is less than `O(n2)` time complexity?

 ## Solution Notes
-- We can use a hash map to solve this problem
-- The idea is that for each number we want to check if there is another number in the array that can be added to it to get to the target
-    + Therefore, we can create a hash map that stores the numbers as the key and it's index as the value
-    + On each iteration, we check if the complement (`target - number`) is present in the hash map
-        - If it is, we have found our two values
-        - If not, we add the number to the hash map and continue
-    + Since the problem gurantees a solution, we don't need to worry about what to return if the loop completes (it never will)
+We can use a hashmap to solve this problem.
+The idea is that we want to check if there is another number in the array that can be added to the current number to reach the target.
+Therefore, we can iterate over the numbers and check if the complement (`target - number`) exists in the hashmap, if it does, we return the two indices.
+Otherwise, we add the number to the hashmap with the index as its value.
+Since it's guranteed that there is a solution, we don't need to worry about what to return if the iteration completes (it never will).

 ### Complexity
 #### Time: `O(n)`
-- We only iterate over the input array once
+We only iterate over the input array once

 #### Space: `O(n)`
-- We create a hash map that could, at most, contain all the numbers -> O(n)
+We create a hash map that could, at most, contain all the numbers

 ## Solution